juliusgh/dolfinx-demos/README.md

 This repository contains some demos and resources for the Finite Element software [DOLFINx](https://github.com/FEniCS/dolfinx), which is part of [FEniCSx](https://github.com/FEniCS).

-The material has been created in the scope of the course [Simulation Software Engineering](https://github.com/Simulation-Software-Engineering) at the University of Stuttgart.
+The materials have been created in the scope of the course [Simulation Software Engineering](https://github.com/Simulation-Software-Engineering) at the University of Stuttgart.

 ## Demos